-With 2020 firmly in the rearview and widespread vaccinations rolling out around the world, we’re starting to see a slow return to “normal.”
+Despite the rise of the COVID-19 Delta variant, it seems the worst of the pandemic is firmly in the rearview mirror.
+Vaccinations are rolling out worldwide — slowed by vaccine hesitancy in the United States — and we’re finally seeing a slow return to “normal.”
 Nowhere has this been more evident or more anticipated than in the world of travel.
-Whether it seems like a good decision or not, many U.S. states are wide-open or have at least relaxed restrictions for out-of-state travelers.
+Whether it seems like a good decision or not, many states in the U.S. are wide open or have at least relaxed restrictions for out-of-state travelers.
 Likewise, many countries are opening their doors to vaccinated international travelers.
-Here are a few of the best destinations vaccinated Americans can travel to right now in no particular order.
+Here are a few of the best destinations vaccinated Americans can safely travel to right now.

 The CDC has also made it clear that “[a]ll air passengers coming to the United States, including U.S. citizens, are required to have a negative COVID-19 test result or documentation of recovery from COVID-19 before they board a flight to the United States.”